Estimating discrete choice models with

 ALOGIT file

-Output files in F12 format compatible with ALOGIT can now be produced.
+Output .py in F12 format compatible with ALOGIT can now be produced.
 [Click here for the documentation.

 Likelihood ratio test